This post may contain affiliate links. Please read our disclosure policy.

 - Kosher Salt

-- Make ice cream sandwiches.
-Sandwich these cookies with chocolate ice cream or vanilla bean ice cream for an easy dessert.
+- Ice cream sandwiches.
+These Nutella cookies are delicious with a scoop of chocolate ice cream or vanilla bean ice cream between them.

 Professional Tips

-Step 1: Mix dry ingredients.
-Whisk together flour, cornstarch, baking soda, and salt in a medium bowl until evenly combined.
+Step 1: Whisk the dry ingredients.
+Combine the flour, cornstarch, baking soda, and salt in a medium bowl and whisk until evenly distributed.

 Chef Lindsey’s Recipe Tip